David McAlmont

-Early years and Thieves
+Early life

 McAlmont was born on 2 May 1967 to a Guyanese mother and Nigerian father.
 His mother was a nurse and his father a law student.
 He, his mother and sister moved to Gorleston on Sea, Norfolk, where his education continued at Peterhouse Primary School.

 In 1978 the family departed the United Kingdom for Guyana.
 The family resided with his grandparents in Lovely Lass Village Berbice, and with his aunt in Wismar, Demerara, moving onto the East Bank of the Demerara River at Grove and Craig.
 In 1978, McAlmont scored well on his Secondary School Entrance Examination and attended the Queen's College, Georgetown, Guyana.

 His education continued from 1989 at Middlesex Polytechnic where he read Performing Arts on the BAPA programme before leaving to sign a publishing contract with Chrysalis Music in 1992, followed by a record deal with Virgin's Hut Records two years later.

+Music career

 McAlmont first came to attention in the London band Thieves, who attracted early attention with the 1992 single "Through The Door".
 Despite the release of a third single, "Either", Thieves split acrimoniously in 1994 shortly before the release of their first album.
 Following legal wrangling, the album was eventually released as the debut David McAlmont album (under the project name and album title of McAlmont).
 Despite some positive press attention, much of it still focusing on McAlmont's startling voice (Melody Maker journalist Taylor Parkes commented "One day he will open his mouth and a cathedral will fall out"), but the album was not a commercial success.

-Saul Freeman went on to form the band Mandalay with Nicola Hitchcock.
-He and McAlmont were reconciled in 2000, but have not worked together again.